 a precise execution algorithm (operational semantics).

-NOTE: The present document uses the following pattern of concept description: concepts, principles and mechanisms are explained in (introductory) text at the beginning of a clause.
+NOTE: The present document uses the following model of concept description: concepts, principles and mechanisms are explained in (introductory) text at the beginning of a clause.
 For every concept having concrete syntax, the syntactical structure of that concept is presented afterwards.
 The syntactical structure follows the conventions for the TTCN-3 syntax description in clause A.1.1 and uses rules of the TTCN-3 BNF given in clause A.1.
 A semantic description follows the syntactic structure.
 The restrictions on the concept are listed subsequently.
 Finally, examples on the usage of the concept are given.